dask/dask/docs/source/examples/word-count.rst

    [########################################] | 100% Completed |  8min  15.2s

-This operation required about 8 minutes to run on a cluster with three worker machines, each with 4 cores and 16 GB RAM.
+This computation required about 8 minutes to run on a cluster with three worker machines, each with 4 cores and 16 GB RAM.
+For comparison, running the same computation locally with ``dask`` required about 20 minutes on a single machine with the same specs.

 When the ``future`` finishes reading in all of the text files and counting words, the results will exist on each worker.
 To sum the word counts for all of